Kendall Coyne Schofield

 Kendall Coyne Schofield (born May 25, 1992) is an American professional ice hockey player and captain for the Minnesota Frost and the United States national team.
-With the national team, she has won six gold medals at the IIHF World Women's Championships and the gold medal at the 2018 Winter Olympics.
-In 2016, she was the winner of the Patty Kazmaier Memorial Award.
-In January 2017, Coyne was recognized as the recipient of the NCAA Today's Top 10 Award.
+With the national team, she has won seven gold medals at the IIHF World Women's Championships (2011, 2013, 2015, 2016, 2017, 2019, 2025) and the gold medal at the 2018 Winter Olympics and the 2026 Winter Olympics.

+As captain of the Minnesota Frost, she led the team to back-to-back Walter Cup championships in 2024 and 2025.
+In 2019, she won the Isobel Cup championship with the Minnesota Whitecaps in the National Women's Hockey League.
+At Northeastern, she won the Patty Kazmaier Memorial Award as the top player in NCAA women's hockey (2016), the Hockey Humanitarian Award (2016), and the NCAA Today's Top 10 Award (2017).

-She has also been a color commentator for the San Jose Sharks.
+Coyne Schofield has also been a color commentator for the San Jose Sharks.
 In 2020, she was hired by the Chicago Blackhawks as a player development coach for their American Hockey League affiliate, the Rockford IceHogs.
+In January 2019, she became the first woman to compete in the NHL All-Star Skills Competition, posting a time of 14.326 seconds in the fastest skater event.